frabjous/knap/README.md

 \ }
 ```

-To get more precise forward searches, or any kind of inverse searches, you'll have to fiddle with DBus or use a DBus wrapper script such as [this](https://github.com/Vinno97/evince-synctex) or [this](https://github.com/latex-lsp/evince-synctex).
+To get more precise forward searches, or any kind of inverse searches, you’ll have to fiddle with DBus or use a DBus wrapper script such as [this](https://github.com/Vinno97/evince-synctex) or [this](https://github.com/latex-lsp/evince-synctex).
 If someone comes up with precise instructions for this, let me know, and I will post them here.
-I have never tried this, as it doesn't seem worth it given the better alternatives.
-(The fact that the GNOME developers don't just put an option in evince to set a custom command shows their increasing disregard for the UNIX philosophy.)
+I have never tried this, as it doesn’t seem worth it given the better alternatives.
+(The fact that the GNOME developers don't just put an option in evince to set a custom command shows their increasing disregard for the Unix philosophy.)

 ## Configuration Hints for HTML Output / Browsers